The Big Exit Show: Selling Navigating Highs and Lows: Manoj Adithya’s Journey to a $55 Million Acquisition Offer for Roam.ai

 Anke:

-Yeah.
-And from there you turn it into developer product.
+Yeah, and from there, you transitioned into a developer product.

 Manoj: